-Henry Kissinger: Nobel-prize winning ‘warmonger’ has died at age 100
+Henry Kissinger: Nobel Prize-winning ‘warmonger’ has died at age 100

 US-China talks come at time of heightened tension

-An academic who became a celebrity, Kissinger was a Jewish teenager who fled the Nazis, a self-confessed “secret swinger” who dated pin-ups, a Machiavellian adviser to US presidents who changed the course of history and a workaholic who remained active beyond his last birthday.
+An academic who became a celebrity, Kissinger was a Jewish teenager who fled the Nazis, a self-confessed “secret swinger” who dated pin-ups, a Machiavellian adviser to United States presidents who changed the course of history and a workaholic who remained active beyond his last birthday.

-Debate about whether the former US secretary of state was a brainy adviser or a merciless hawk is not likely to reach a conclusion any time soon.
-He served in the role under under two presidents: Richard Nixon and Gerald Ford, both Republicans.
+The debate about whether the former US secretary of state was a brainy adviser or a merciless hawk is not likely to reach a conclusion any time soon.
+He served in the role under two presidents: Richard Nixon and Gerald Ford, both Republicans.

 Kissinger’s work on the diplomatic opening of China to the US, landmark US-Soviet arms deals and peacemaking between Israelis and Arabs are not disputed.
 However, his role in the Vietnam War and his support for anti-communist dictatorships, particularly in Latin America, remain divisive.